Kanazawa Station

 A tokonoma alcove is used to display art

 The house has two levels, and features guest rooms on the upper floor, and the owner’s living area on the ground floor with an internal garden.
 There is also a dressing room for the geisha on the ground floor.
-Today the interiors appear much as they did when the house was first built with lacquered wooden surfaces and elegant furnishings.
+Unlike a normal residence, the second-floor guest rooms have no closets or storage spaces; the rooms were arranged for entertainment, with waiting rooms and guest rooms designed for music, dance, and conversation.
+The interiors appear much as they did when the house was first built with lacquered wooden surfaces and elegant furnishings.
 You can also view displays of accessories once worn by the geisha, tea ceremony utensils, and the musical instruments that the geisha played.

-Formerly a performance space this room is now used to display traditional musical instruments such as the three stringed shamisen, and the biwa lute
+A performance space displaying traditional musical instruments such as the three stringed shamisen and the biwa lute

-Formerly a performance space this room is now used to display traditional musical instruments such as the three stringed shamisen, and the biwa lute
+A performance space displaying traditional musical instruments such as the three stringed shamisen and the biwa lute

 The inner garden